 At the top of Fort Stevens State Park Oregon

 After trying our best to get glimpses inside the roped off battery, the men in the group couldn’t contain their excitement, and they split up, each taking a different set of stairs.
-Each concrete staircase ended at the top of the large dirt mound with the stairs on the right leading to Battery 245, which is smaller, but newer than Fort Stevens’ other batteries.
+THe different sets of concrete staircases ended at the top of the large dirt mound with the stairs on the right leading to Battery 245, which is smaller, but newer than Fort Stevens’ other batteries.

 Here, we found small concrete structures that were partially underground, with doors allowing entrance into the back of them.
 According to the map from the museum, this area housed the commander station and the mine